 At the top of the public space will be a large, visible tank where aquafarming of freshwater fishes including bass, tilapia and barramundi will be carried out.
 Hydroponics farming will occupy the middle of the tower with plants being grown in water rather than soil.

-Above the hydroponics section will be an aeroponic system, promoting cultivation in a misty surrounding to minimise the use of water, while being grown without soil.
+Above the hydroponics section will be an aeroponic system, promoting the cultivation in a misty surrounding to minimise the use of water, while being grown without soil.

 The hyperboloid structure of the tower is scalable and can be adapted for use either as a 10m building for smaller areas or an 80m-tall structure for larger areas.

-Geometry of the tower can also be altered according to the earth's latitude and the availability of sunlight.
+The geometry of the tower can also be altered according to the earth’s latitude and the availability of sunlight.
 To combat cooler conditions, the Skyfarm can be equipped with a double-skinned enclosure and heating options to provide for ideal farming conditions.

-The provision to cultivate products such as strawberries, spinach and lettuce all year round in close proximity to markets without any additional transport costs makes Skyfarm appealing option even though it is expensive when compared to regular farming.
+The provision to cultivate products such as strawberries, spinach and lettuce all year round in close proximity to markets without any additional transport costs makes Skyfarm an appealing option even though it is expensive when compared to regular farming.

 Station Hill is a 6.5-acre mixed-use redevelopment project under construction in central Reading town in the UK.
 The project is…